andrewyzhou/wave-poser/DEPLOYMENT_GUIDE.md

 # Simple Steps to Deploy WavePoser to andrewzhou.org/wave-poser

 ## ✅ Step 1: WavePoser is Already Configured
-The `basePath: '/wave-poser'` is already set in `next.config.js`.
-Just commit and push this change to trigger a new deployment.
+WavePoser now deploys at the root of its domain (`https://wave-poser.vercel.app/`).
+Just commit and push any changes to trigger a new deployment.

 ## 📝 Step 2: Add Rewrite to Your Main Site